Our Story

 After a pandemic, two difficult election cycles, and an insurrection, advocacy work became difficult for the change-makers our team was working with on the ground.
 Organizations weren’t just looking for the creative and storytelling approach we could offer, they also wanted intentional and long-term advocacy strategy work, too.

-In selling her former venture, Daiquiri created éxito & co. to help make advocacy easy again.
+make advocacy easier.
 Joined now by talented leaders she met along the way, Daiquiri designed éxito to be a one-stop-shop for folks looking to breathe strategy, community, culture, and creativity back into their advocacy campaigns and policy priorities.

 Advocacy